 The Journal of Irish Archaeology (JIA) is the journal of the Institute of Archaeologists of Ireland.
 It is a peer-reviewed, annual journal, comprising articles on Irish archaeology and related topics.
 Editorship of the journal changes every two years, rotating between the archaeology teaching staff in third-level institutions in the island of Ireland.
 The most recent issue is Volume XXV, and Volume XXVI is expected to launch in Q1 of 2018, both edited by Dr Fiona Beglane from the Centre for Environmental Research Innovation and Sustainability (CERIS), Department of Environmental Science at the Institute of Technology, Sligo.
-The call for papers for Volume XXVII, to be edited by Dr Katharina Becker, Department of Archaeology, University College Cork, is now open and submissions are welcomed before 1st March 2018.
+The call for papers for Volume XXVII, to be edited by Dr Katharina Becker, Department of Archaeology, University College Cork, is now open and will close on 28th February 2018.

 - Current Issue

 - Call for papers

 - JIA online access

 The most recent issue of the JIA is Vol. XXV (for 2016) edited by Dr Fiona Beglane of CERIS, Department of Environmental Science, Institute of Technology, Sligo.
 This volume contains the following articles: